Ceburu-Systems-Inc/testbench-nodejs/README.md

 # NodeJS API Testbench

-A simple NodeJS service designed to be deployed as multiple instances in Docker containers for testing API call chaining, load testing, and monitoring with Elasticsearch.
+A simple NodeJS service designed to be deployed as multiple instances in Docker containers for generating APM monitoring data.

 ## Available Endpoints